IlariaPilo/c-class/part-3-files/README.md

 If you have a binary file, you should use binary I/O. If you have a textual file (e.g., a csv), go with formatted I/O.

 ### Formatted I/O
 In most cases, formatted I/O is the way to go, so I'll start from here.
-Files can be quite boring, so I'll keep it simple.

 #### Opening and closing the file
 First, you need to open the file.
 This can be done with [`fopen()`](https://linux.die.net/man/3/fopen) (formatted open).